-- Under the RAID Mode section, press the <SPACE> key to select RAID 0. - 2.
+- 1. Under the RAID Mode section, press the <SPACE> key to select RAID 0. - 2.
 Set the Stripe Block size.
 64 KB is the default. - 3.
-Under the Drives Assignments section, press the up or down arrow key to highlight a drive. - Press the <SPACE> key or <Y> to change the Assignment option to Y. This action adds the drive to the disk array.
-The Drv section will show the number of disks assigned. - 5.
+Under the Drives Assignments section, press the up or down arrow key to highlight a drive. - 4.
+Press the <SPACE> key or <Y> to change the Assignment option to Y. This action adds the drive to the disk array.
+The Total Drv section will show the number of disks assigned. - 5.
 Press <Ctrl>+<Y> keys to save the information.
 The message in Figure 1 will appear.
-Press <Ctrl>+<Y> to input the array name.
-If you do not input the array name, the default array name will be used.
+Press <Ctrl>+<Y> to clear the MBR or press other keys to ignore this option.